Machine learning with neural networks

-In summary, one can solve non-linearly separable problems by adding a hidden layer.
+This solves the binary classification problem described in Figure~\figref{C5S4RoofPointsFilled}, but note that the solution is not unique.
+There is a range of different weights and thresholds that solve the problem, and there are other solutions based on different network layouts.
+Nevertheless, the solution illustrates how non-linearly separable classification problems can be solved by adding a hidden layer to the network layout.
 The neurons in the hidden layer define segments of a piecewise linear decision boundary.
-More neurons are needed if the decision boundary is very wiggly.
+More hidden neurons are needed if the decision boundary is very wiggly.

-Figure \figref{C5S4XORWithHiddenGraph} shows another example, how to solve the Boolean XOR problem with a perceptron that has two 0/1 neurons in a hidden layer, with thresholds $\tfrac{1}{2}$ and $\tfrac{3}{2}$, and all weights equal to unity.
-The output neuron has weights $+1$ and $-1$ and threshold $\tfrac{1}{2}$:
+Figure \figref{C5S4XORWithHiddenGraph} shows another example, how to solve the Boolean XOR problem with a perceptron that has two neurons in a hidden layer, with activation functions $\mbox{sgn}(b)$, thresholds $\tfrac{1}{2}$ and $\tfrac{3}{2}$, and all weights equal to unity.
+The output neuron has weights $+1$ and $-1$ and unit threshold:

 Minsky and Papert \cite{MinskyPapert} proved in 1969 that all Boolean functions can be represented by multilayer perceptrons, but that at least one hidden neuron must be connected to {\em all} input terminals.
-This means that not all neurons in the network are {\em locally} connected (have only a few incoming weights).
-Since fully connected networks are much harder to train, Minsky and Papert offered a somewhat pessimistic view of learning with perceptrons, resulting in a controversy \cite{Kanal}.
+This means that not all neurons in the network are {\em locally} connected (the neurons have only a few incoming weights).
+Since fully connected networks are much harder to train than locally connected ones, this was considered a shortcoming at the time.
 Now, almost 50 years later, the perspective has changed.
-Convolutional networks (Chapter \ref{chap:dl}) have only local connections to the inputs and can be trained to recognise objects in images with high accuracy.
+Convolutional networks (Chapter \ref{chapter:con_net}) have only local connections to the inputs and can be trained to recognise objects in images with high accuracy.

-In summary, perceptrons are trained on a training set $(\ve \xi^{(\mu)},\ve t^{(\mu)})$ with $\mu=1,\ldots,p$ by moving the decision boundaries into the correct positions.
+In summary, perceptrons are trained on a training set $[\ve x^{(\mu)},\ve t^{(\mu)}]$, $\mu=1,\ldots,p$, by moving the decision boundaries into the correct positions.
 This is achieved by repeatedly applying Hebb's rule to adjust all weights.
-This corresponds to using gradient-descent learning on the energy function (\ref{eq:Hw}).
-We have not discussed how to update the {\em thresholds} yet, but it is clear that they can be updated with gradient-descent learning (Section \ref{sec:gdl}).
+A related learning rule is obtained by gradient-descent on the energy function (\ref{eq:Hw}).
+Also, we have not discussed how to update the {\em thresholds} yet, but it is clear that they too can be updated with gradient-descent learning.